MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-start-partner-center-id.md

 # Partner Center setup, for Managed Partners

-High-level steps, all the way from joining the ID@Xbox Managed Partners program, through releasing your game.
+High-level steps, all the way from joining the ID@Xbox Partners program, through releasing your game.

 ## In this section